HomeLatest NewsCyber SecurityTrend Micro 40% revenue in India comes from cloud security business, says India boss Nilesh Jain

 Register Now →

 During it recently held CLOUDSEC India 2018 event in Mumbai, the cybersecurity firm pushes for security-as-code and security automation as two important trends that it says will define the future of cybersecurity.
-The company asserted that these two trends are in line with application development in the era.
+The company asserted that these two trends are in line with application development in the cloud computing era.
 “By moving security into the early stages of the development lifecycle – or implementing DevSecOps, bugs can be discovered and fixed quickly before they make it to production,” said Trend Micro.

 “With application development in the cloud computing era changing the dynamics, the security aspects are also evolving.
 The security into the early stages of the development lifecycle or implementing DevSecOps, bugs can be discovered and fixed quickly before they make it to production.
 Security-as-code and security automation will drive these changes,” said Jain.